uchicago-library/lucy/README.md

 ### Extending our Flask app with OCHRE

-Lets extend that so it can return our screenplay-formatted text.
+Lets extend lucy.py so it can return some data about lesson one.

 ```python
 import urllib.request